-- Type AB donors are universal plasma donors, and are in high demand.
-Their plasma can be given to anyone in need
+Type AB donors are universal plasma donors, meaning their plasma can be given to anyone in need.

 Plasma Donation FAQ

 Plasma acts as a carrier for blood cells, nutrients, enzymes, and hormones, and contains clotting factors that can be critical to recovery and survival for newborn babies and patients undergoing open heart surgery.
 A typical liver transplant patient can require 25 units of plasma, while 20 units or more may be needed to sustain the life of a severe burn victim.